jtarrio/pascual/manual/chapter2.md

 end.
 ```

+Try this at home: can you define two enumerated types with some values allowed in both types?

 ### Arrays

+Sometimes, our programs need to work with lists of values.
+We could do this by defining as many variables as list elements, but it would soon become unwieldy.
+Instead, Pascal lets us define _array types_.

-Another custom type you can create is an _array_, which is a series of values of a particular type.
-You can access the values in an array through an index.
-Arrays are helpful when you need to hold a list of values.
+An array is a series of values of a particular type.
+You can access the elements of the array (the values it contains) through an index.

-To show how arrays are declared and used, the following example will be a program that implements the sieve of Eratosthenes for all numbers up to 100:
+The following program implements a sieve of Eratosthenes for all natural numbers up to 100 to demonstrate how to declare and use arrays:

 ```pascal
 program SieveOfEratosthenes;